bcgov/GDX-Analytics/microservices/google-api/README.md

 - `"locations"`: an object that annotates account information from clients that have provided us access”
   - `"client_shortname"`: the client name to be recorded in the client column of the table for filtering
   - `"name"`: The account Name label
-  - `"names_replacement"`: An list to replace matched values from the locations under this account as suggested by: `['find','replace']`.
+  - `"names_replacement"`: a list to replace matched values from the locations under this account as suggested by: `['find','replace']`.
 For example, in the case of Service BC, all locations are prefixed with "Service BC Centre".
-We replace this with nothing in order to get _just_ the unique names.
+We replace this with nothing in order to get _just_ the unique names (the locations' community names).
-  - `"id"`: the account ID, used for validation when querying the API.
+  - `"id"`: the location group, used for validation when querying the API.
   - `"start_date"`: the query start date as `"YYYY-MM-DD"`, leave as `""` to get the oldest data possible (18 months ago)
   - `"end_date"`: the query end date as `"YYYY-MM-DD"`, leave as `""` to get the most recent data possible (2 days ago)

 ## Project Status